 Breathable fabric with a cosy, micro-fleece reverse.
 Protects against wind, cold and moisture while wicking away body moisture, making it ideal for sports jackets and other outdoor clothing.
-Soft shell fabric is water-repellent but not durably waterproof.
-WIll endure a rain shower but not torrential Rain.
+Soft shell fabric is waterproof.
 WASHING INSTRUCTIONS: 30-degree gentle wash, iron on a low-medium setting.
-Line dry, do not tumble dry.
+Line dry, Avoid tumble dry.

 Ribbing / Rib:

 Cuff fabric, for the cuffs of your sleeves and waistbands, you can even use on necklines.
 Great stretch.
 Ours is usually tubular with a mixture of fibres.
 When we have cotton rib we will always state cotton on the listing.
 Cotton rib which is regular stock will always be more expensive.

 Has a smooth front and fleece back.
 Can be made of cotton, polyester and acrylic.
 Great for jumpers, hoodies, lounge wear and more.
 Can be stretch or non-stretch.

 Our loopback is the state in which the sweatshirt fabric is in, before being brushed to make into fleece back sweatshirt, simply put its lighter than fleece back and has loops on the “wrong side”.
 However Poly loopback is polyester fabric with loops on the back.
 Both great for loungewear, joggers, jumpers and more.